A Randomized Approach for Tight Privacy Accounting: Monte Carlo Verifier of Differential Privacy

 \begin{restatable}{theorem}{smcsamplecomp} Suppose $\E \left[ \left( \deltamc \right)^2 \right] \le \varbound$. $\dpv$ instantiated by $\deltamc^m$ has bounded $\smooth$-relaxed false positive rate $\fp_{\mc}(\eps, \propdelta; \smooth) \le \propdelta/\smooth$ with $m \ge \frac{2\varbound}{\Delta^2} \log(\smooth/\propdelta)$. \end{restatable}

 The proof is based on Bennett's inequality and is deferred to Appendix \ref{appendix:sample-complexity}.
-This result suggests that, to improve the computational efficiency of MC-based $\dpv$ (i.e., tighten the number of required samples), it is important to bound the second moment of $\deltamc$ (or $\deltaism$) as tight as possible, which we are going to discuss next.
+This result suggests that, to improve the computational efficiency of MC-based $\dpv$ (i.e., tighten the number of required samples), it is important to tightly bound $\E[(\deltamc)^2]$ (or $\E[(\deltais)^2]$), the second moment of $\deltamc$ (or $\deltaism$).

-\textbf{Bounding the Second-Moment of MC Estimators (Overview).} For paper readability, we defer the notation-heavy results and derivation of the upper bounds for $\E[(\deltamc)^2]$ and $\E[(\deltaism)^2]$ to Appendix \ref{appendix:moment-bound}.
+\textbf{Bounding the Second-Moment of MC Estimators (Overview).} For clarity, we defer the notation-heavy results and derivation of the upper bounds for $\E[(\deltamc)^2]$ and $\E[(\deltaism)^2]$ to Appendix \ref{appendix:moment-bound}.
 Our high-level idea for bounding $\E[(\deltamc)^2]$ is through the RDP guarantee for the composed mechanism $\M$.
-This is a natural idea since converting RDP to upper bounds for $\delta_Y(\eps)$ -- the first moment of $\deltamc$ -- is a well-studied problem \citep{mironov2017renyi, canonne2020discrete, asoodeh2021three}.
+This is a natural idea since converting RDP to upper bounds for $\delta_Y(\eps)$ -- the first moment of $\deltamc$ -- is a well-studied problem \cite{mironov2017renyi, canonne2020discrete, asoodeh2021three}.
 Bounding $\E[(\deltaism)^2]$ is highly technically involved.
-We also note that if tighter second-moment bounds are derived in future work, one can simply plug in the bound to Theorem \ref{thm:smc-samplecomp} to further improve sample complexity of the MC-based verifiers.